msunbay/zod-dbs/README.md

 - **Node.js 20+**
 - **TypeScript 4+**

-Note that zod-dbs should work with Bun and Deno.
+Verified to work with latest versions of Bun and Deno (as of 2025-09-09)

 ## Why zod-dbs?